Jack Hylton: 1940s and 1950s

 The Jack Hylton orchestra disbanded in 1940 as many of its members were called up for service, although Jack continued to conduct orchestras for radio in the years to come, leading the Glenn Miller Orchestra when it visited England in 1943.
 During the war, he took the London Philharmonic Orchestra around Britain, giving promenade concerts.
 This helped to keep the orchestra going when its normal programme had ceased and it was on the edge of bankruptcy.

 At this point in his career he became an impresario, discovering new stars and managing radio, film and theatre productions, from ballets to circuses.
 His productions dominated the London theatres with such productions as The Merry Widow, Kiss Me, Kate, and Kismet.

 In 1950 he reunited with a number of his former employees, many of whom had become successful in their own right, for that year's Royal Command Performance, billed as "The Band that Jack Built".
 Despite their success, Hylton resisted calls for his return to band-leading.
 There were rumours in 1954 that he would stand for Parliament from Bolton, where he was a prominent member of the local Labour Party branch.

 In November 1955, he was contracted as Advisor of Light Entertainment to Associated-Rediffusion (A-R), winner of the London weekday franchise in the recently established ITV network.
-He founded Jack Hylton Television Productions, Ltd. in that same month to produce a range of light entertainment programming exclusively for A-R. In spite of their popularity, however, the company's productions were of low quality, with performers even apologising in front of millions of viewers at times.
+He founded Jack Hylton Television Productions, Ltd. in that same month to produce a range of light entertainment programming exclusively for A-R. In 1957 and 1958, A-R and Jack Hylton Productions made a half-hour series called "Jack Hylton's Monday Show".
+Although popular, the companies' productions were of low quality, with performers even apologising in front of millions of viewers at times.
 This in turn helped establish ITV's reputation for coarseness, a stigma it would only shake off by the 1970s.
 Hylton refused to renew his ITV contract in 1959; the last shows made by the company were broadcast in 1960.